AmiraGuesmi-mls/AmiraGuesmi-mls.github.io/index.md

 - improving and analyzing adversarial transferability across architectures and settings
 - designing defenses that remain effective under quantization and hardware constraints
 - studying robustness in physical-world scenarios (e.g., viewpoint, lighting, distance)
-- investigating failure modes in vision-language models, including hallucination and inconsistency
+- investigating failure modes in vision-language models, including hallucination, jailbreaking, and inconsistency

 More broadly, my goal is to contribute to AI systems that are **reliable**, **interpretable**, and **robust under real-world conditions**, not just optimized for benchmark performance.